dandels/ncurses-labyrinth/README.md

-# About
+## About
 This is an ncurses game where you direct your cursor through a labyrinth, with the added twist that the characters <, >, v, and ^ can only be traversed in the direction which they point towards.

 This is the first non-trivial program I've written in C, based on an idea implemented on paper years ago.

 There are still a lot of bugs in it, but the first level is playable.
+Your game experience might vary depending on the terminal emulator and your color scheme.

+## Dependencies
+* You'll need the development libraries for ncurses (*libncurses-dev* on Ubuntu) as well as a C-compiler like gcc or clang.
+* GNU Make is required for the *make* command to work.
+The makefile assumes you have gcc installed.

-# Installation
+## Installation
-* Clone the repository
+* Clone the repository: "git clone https://github.com/dandels/ncurses-labyrinth.git"
+* Change directory to the downloaded repository: "cd ncurses-labyrinth"
 * Run "make"
 * Launch the game with "./labyrinth"

-# Uninstallation
+## Uninstallation
-* Just remove "labyrinth" or type "make clean".
+* Just remove the "ncurses-labyrinth"-directory.